Nakasendo Road, from Magome to Tsumago, the most beautiful villages of medieval Japan

 When to do the Magome-Tsumago trail

-The best time of year to do the Nakasendo Route between Magome and Tsumago is from April to November, when there is little to no snow.
+The best time to hike the Nakasendo Route between Magome and Tsumago is from April to November, when there is little to no snow.
 We did it in July and it was perfect.

-(But if I could, I would do it in autumn—the colors must be stunning!)
+(But if I could, I would choose autumn — the colors must be stunning!)

 .